 - What are they?
 Gold and Platinum credit cards provide access to premium features such as complimentary insurance and concierge services.
 Black cards are considered the highest tier of credit cards and are typically invitation-only in Canada, with the highest earners and biggest spenders in the country swiping them.

 - Who are these cards suited to?
-These cards are designed for high earners and big spenders who want something extra for paying with plastic.
+These cards are designed for high earners and big spenders who want extra features for paying with plastic.

 How can I find the right gold or platinum credit card for me?